Find Affordable College Courses

 Fort Worth, TX

-Texas Wesleyan University came in at #9 in this year’s edition of the Most Popular Multilingual Education Master’s Degree Schools in Texas ranking.
-Located in the city of Fort Worth, Texas Wesleyan is a private not-for-profit school with a small student population.
+Texas Wesleyan University did quite well in this year’s ranking of the most popular places for multilingual education students to get a master’s degree.
+It came in at #9 on the list.
+Located in the large city of Fort Worth, Texas Wesleyan is a private not-for-profit college with a small student population.

-Texas A&M University - Kingsville came in at #10 in this year’s edition of the Most Popular Multilingual Education Master’s Degree Schools in Texas ranking.
+With a ranking of #10, Texas A&M University - Kingsville did quite well on this year’s most popular schools for multilingual education students working on their master’s degree.
 Located in the distant town of Kingsville, Texas A&M Kingsville is a public college with a moderately-sized student population.

 Of the 3 students majoring in multilingual education at Texas A&M Kingsville, 33% are male and 67% are female.